University Hall Gallery

 Public transit is highly suggested if it is available to you: RED LINE > JFK/UMass > #1 shuttle to Campus Center

-By taxi or Lyft, use this link.
+By taxi or Lyft, use this link for the address.

 Both shuttles run conveniently every five minutes, until 10PM.